 In order to continue our progress to achieving Net Zero, we have adopted the following carbon reduction targets.

-Our current strategy is to make emissions reductions via a 3-stage CRP and concluding with zero emissions by 2050 at the latest.
-It is our current intention to practicably minimise all emissions by 2042.
-From that point we aim to offset all residual emissions such that our carbon footprint defined by this PPN is zero from 2042 through to 2050.
+Our current strategy is to make emissions reductions via a three-stage CRP and concluding with zero emissions by 2050 at the latest.
+It is our current intention to practicably minimise all emissions by 2040.
+From that point we aim to offset all residual emissions such that our carbon footprint defined by this PPN is zero from 2041 through to 2050.

 Progress against these targets can be seen in the graph below: